Family integrated church: Adherents

 Family-integrated churches can be found within many Christian denominations.
-Some denominations or associations, such as the Primitive Baptists and the Covenant Presbyterian Church require family-integration of their churches.
+Some denominations or associations, such as the Primitive Baptists and the Covenant Presbyterian Church, along with some branches of the Churches of Christ which oppose age-graded classes, require family-integration of their churches.
 It is normative in Catholic and Lutheran churches for families to sit together during the offering of the Mass.

 There are also parachurch organizations that work to promote family-integration and unite family-integrated churches, most notably The National Center for Family Integrated Churches (NCFIC).
 In September 2001, Vision Forum and the NCFIC hosted a "Summit on Uniting Church and Home" in San Antonio, Texas.
 The Summit discussed the "glaring dichotomy [that] still exists in those churches which practice unbiblical family-segregating, and teen-culture driven philosophies of church life."
 NCFIC is a parachurch organization, founded with the mission of promoting the sufficiency of scripture for church and family life and restoring family-integrated worship.
 The center works toward this goal by hosting conferences and connecting family-integrated churches around the world with their church directory which lists around 800 affiliated churches.
 Although they have a confession of faith that listed churches are required to agree with, affiliation with the NCFIC does not necessitate full agreement with the organization, only "substantial agreement."
 Furthermore, aside from their unity on family-integration, churches may vary widely in beliefs and adherents may vary greatly on issues regarding the practice of their faith.